 Everything is mutable.
 Don’t like the armour on offer?
 There are mods for that.
 Find your spaceship a bit dull?
 There are mods for that too.
 Want more races to play around with?
 Yep, mods.
-Diligent fiddlers have, even in this beta phase, put together all manner of new content, and I’ve donned my titanium deerstalker to investigate so you don’t have to.
+Diligent fiddlers have put together all manner of new content.

 Starbound mods can be found in the Steam Workshop, and can be easily installed.
 It’s worth checking if the mod permanently changes your game files, as you may not be able to undo this.
 There also isn’t a mod manager, so you can’t simply enable and disable mods at will.
 Some mods don’t work well with other mods installed, so check the capability with other mods as well as your current game version.

 This is one mod where there’s no turning back.
 Frakin’ Universe changes Starbound as you know it, adding new races, collectibles, and weapons – as well as adding more gameplay, and expanding on combat and crafting.
 This mod also adds plenty to exploration, with science addons that expand on research, so you can learn the recipes for any craftable item.

 This is another mod that comes with a game altering warning, requiring new characters for this to work.
 Bk3k’s Inventory adds three times more space to your inventory, and organises the categories to make finding items easier – making changes to main, armoury, materials, furniture, decorations, crafting, food, farming, hobby, and vehicle inventories.